 It is really important that the children attend school regularly; even just a few days missed will have an impact on your child's learning.

 However, if your child is ill then they should stay at home.
-If you have had sickness or diarrhoea you should keep your child off school for 48 hours after the last bout.
+If your child had sickness or diarrhoea you should keep them off school for 48 hours after the last bout.

-If your child is not able to attend school, it is really important that you telephone the school office before 9am on 0208 393 2417.
+If your child is not able to attend school, it is really important that you telephone the school office before 9am on 020 8393 2417 Option 1.
 Please leave a message with:

-Should your child have medical or other appointments, we require evidence in the way of a letter or appointment card in order for us to authorise.
+Should your child have medical or other appointments, we require evidence in the way of a letter or appointment card in order for us to authorise the absence.

-Should your child have excessive illness, we will also require documentation from your GP in order to authorise.
+Should your child have excessive illness, we will also require documentation from your GP/Specialist in order to authorise.

 Holiday requests during term time will not be authorised unless there are exceptional circumstances.

 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 specify that:

 "...a leave of absence shall not be granted unless an application has been made in advance to the Headteacher by a parent (with whom the pupil normally resides); and

 the Headteacher considers that the leave of absence should be granted due to the exceptional circumstances relating to that application."